ToniMigliato/ToniMigliato/README.md

 I have graduate in business, have a master degree in Production Engineer.
 I am studying and working with Data Science for almost four years and now I am concluding my second master degree in Data Science.

 # Skills:
-:microscope: Business problems identification
+- :microscope: Business problems identification
-:fireworks: Application of data science for business solutions
+- :fireworks: Application of data science for business solutions
-:hammer_and_wrench: Keras / SQL / Pandas / Numpy / others
+- :hammer_and_wrench: Python / Keras / SQL / Pandas / Numpy / others

 - 🔭 I’m currently working on this page.